 Southern Baptist Voices: Looking Back and Looking Ahead

-Laying the groundwork for a better interaction between science and evangelical Christianity begins with gathering together at the Table to worship, study, and think, especially in our differences.
+Laying the groundwork for a better interaction between science and Christianity begins with gathering together to worship, study, and think, despite our differences.